 Child Health Plus is an insurance program sponsored by the State of New York for children up to age 19 of families who are New York State residents, who do not qualify for Medicaid and have no other health coverage.

 The program works by giving you the opportunity to have your child or children join a managed care plan.
 You have to select a primary care physician for your child when you join.
 You also want to be sure that the plan you pick works with the hospitals, clinics and doctors that you want to use:

 Family size and annual income determine cost of coverage.
 Coverage could be absolutely free to you or you may be required to pay a minimal monthly premium.
 Monthly premiums vary slightly from year to year.

 On site enrollment is available at Mount Sinai Health System hospitals in Manhattan.
-You can enroll on-site at Mount Sinai Beth Israel, Phillips Ambulatory Care Center, New York Eye and Ear Infirmary of Mount Sinai, Mount Sinai Roosevelt and Mount Sinai St. Luke's.
+You can enroll on-site at Mount Sinai Beth Israel, Phillips Ambulatory Care Center, New York Eye and Ear Infirmary of Mount Sinai, Mount Sinai West and Mount Sinai St. Luke's.
 It is suggested that you bring documentation with you to the enrollment worker to complete a Child Health Plus enrollment application.
 Documentation needed is described below.
 To schedule an appointment for on-site enrollment, please call the appropriate contact number in the Contact Us section of the website.

 Child/children age(s) - birth certificate; passport; hospital or religious record.

 Residence within New York State - Recent rent receipt (within the last 6 months); utility or tax bill.
 You must provide proof of your physical address, not a mailing address (i.e. post office box).

 Proof of income - a written statement or copy of check or stub from your employer, person or agency providing income.
 Please provide all that may apply - Wages, Paycheck stubs of last 4 consecutive weeks; Unemployment benefit check; Social Security Award Letter (if applicable).